kai-li-1994/garment-variant-dataset/README.md

 47,522 garment-variant records
 ```

-The final records include harmonized product metadata, normalized material text, normalized garment categories, and structured component-level composition information.
+The final public records include harmonized product metadata, normalized material text, normalized garment categories, and structured component-level composition information.
+The file was derived from the component-normalized processing output `6_JSONL_component_normalized.jsonl` by removing `rating` and `reviewCount` from all 47,522 records.

-Because of file-size constraints, `6_JSONL_component_normalized.jsonl` is archived in the Zenodo release rather than tracked directly in the GitHub repository.
+Because of file-size constraints, `6_JSONL_component_normalized_public.jsonl` is archived in the Zenodo release rather than tracked directly in the GitHub repository.

-## Key fields in the final dataset
+## Key fields in the final public dataset

 | Field | Description |
 |---|---|